spack/spack/lib/spack/docs/basic_usage.rst

 existing installations for other users.

-In addition to different versions, Spack can customize the compiler, compile-time options (variants), and platform (for cross compiles) of an installation.
+In addition to different versions, Spack can customize the compiler, compile-time options (variants), compiler flags, and platform (for cross compiles) of an installation.
 Spack is unique in that it can also configure the *dependencies* a package is built with.
 For example, two configurations of the same version of a package, one built with boost 1.39.0, and the other version built with version 1.43.0, can coexist.

 This can all be done on the command line using the *spec* syntax.